 The Department of Education is giving its all to turn the failure to achieve equity in education into a civil rights problem.
 Tossing the race card on the table was a shamelessly transparent follow-up to the release of civil rights data on inequality in school discipline (see: Universal Preschool: Civil Rights and Race, or Bad Kids?

 Chicago Teachers Union efforts to forestall school closings have joined pension reform in an all-out war to make sure Illinois taxpayers drown in debt.
 CTU hopes it can win a July court battle to stop the closures while downstate the legislative session draws to a close with competing House and Senate pension reform bills.
-Real taxpayers in Illinois – those with the means to assume their share of the state’s debt load – already know how this is going to end.

 What an embarrassment for teachers who do justice to their profession when fellow educators display their disrespect for this country by donning red shirts that summon Chairman Mao as they take to the streets in displays of civil disobedience.
 Thankfully, the new Chicago teacher protests over school closings spared us the sea of communist red we witnessed during last fall’s teachers’ strike.

 How do we make sure that our classrooms are taught by effective teachers?
 Fire them.
 The government solution to fixing anything to do with its workforce is to throw more money at problems and employees, whether or not that money exists.
-Those of us who appreciate the hard truth of how the real world works know that this solution can only end in failure, debt, and tears.